Recommended 3D PRinters of 2019

 By David Florian

 Hey everyone!
 Dr. D-Flo here.
 In case you stumbled upon my page via a search engine, I am a huge 3D printer enthusiast.
 I have 3D printed well over 100 kilos worth of knickknacks and prototypes.
 I even 3D printed a 3D printer.
-This post will only include 3D printers that I have laid my hands on, so there is a chance I have not experienced the ultimate 3D printer (unlikely).
-This roundup will only include fused deposition modeling (FDM).
+This post will only include 3D printers that I have laid my hands on (may not be the current revision), so there is a chance I have not experienced the ultimate 3D printer.
+If there is a glaring omission please let me know over on the forum!
+This roundup will only include Fused Filament Fabrication (FFF) 3D printers.

 Overall pick: Makergear M3

 For homeowners and parents, the idea of a 3D printer extruding molten filament is often associated with fires.
 The M3 offers connectivity that allows you to monitor the printer wherever internet access is available.
-The most likely source of a 3D printer catching fire is surprisingly not the hot end but instead a poor connection to or crappy component on the motherboard.
-MakerGear mitigates these concerns by using quality components.
+The most likely source of a 3D printer catching fire is surprisingly not the hot end but instead a bad connection or poor quality component on the motherboard.
+MakerGear’s printers are manufactured in Ohio and are wired inhouse.

 If you have never heard of the MakerGear M3 you may be thinking: "Hey this is a hidden gem!"
-Similar to a gem, the M3 carries a hefty price tag with the single extruder model costing $2,350 and the independent dual extruder variant costing $3,000.
+Similar to a gem, the M3 carries a hefty price tag with the SE model costing $2,550 and the IDX variant costing $3,299.
 After hearing that price tag you may need more convincing.
 I print a kilogram of filament a week, and it has been months since I have had to do any sort of repair or calibration of my M2.
 If you are serious about 3D printing and want consistent, fast, and high quality prints I recommend the MakerGear M3.

-- The V4 extruder is capable of printing almost any commerical filament (even carbon fiber composites!)
+The V4 extruder is capable of printing almost any commercial filament

 Best Value: Flashforge Creator Pro